payeezy/payeezy-deprecated/php/README.md

 ## Pre-requisites

-In addition to having PHP installed, you will need the PHPUnit framework to execute the tests.
+In addition to having PHP installed (5.3 and above) , you will need the PHPUnit framework to execute the tests.

 Download PHPUnit from https://phpunit.de/